ckelsey/image-cropper-service/README.md

 Runs on port 13463, but can be changed in ./app.js

-Makes an unscaled, slightly encoded large image, a scaled preview with a width of 1080px, and an unwarped/single eye thumbnail with the specified dimensions/crop
+Makes an unscaled, slightly encoded large image, a scaled preview, and an unwarped/single eye thumbnail with the specified dimensions/crop

+## Install
+  Must have nodejs installed, recommended to use nvm: https://github.com/creationix/nvm

+  Install prereqs from here https://github.com/Automattic/node-canvas#installation

+  Install ImageMagick for your OS

+  May need to run `yum install gcc-c++`

+  `npm i pm2 -g`

+  `cd to/repo/dir && npm i && pm2 start server.json`

 ## /v1/variants